amlbar/babyancestry/README.md

 # Getting started:

-This steps for setting up the project on your local machine assumes you already have the requirements installed and that you are using Ubuntu as your Operating System.
+These steps for setting up the project on your local machine assumes you already have the requirements installed and that you are using Ubuntu as your Operating System.

 # Requirements: